vercel/modelfusion/docs/integration/model-provider/anthropic.md

 }
 ```

-## Prompt Format
+## Prompt Template

-Anthropic requires a very specific prompt format with "Human: " and "Assistant: " sections.
+Anthropic requires a very specific prompt template with "Human: " and "Assistant: " sections.
 Using a prompt mapping can make the interaction with Anthropic models easier.

 ### Text prompt

-[AnthropicPromptFormat.text()](/api/namespaces/AnthropicPromptFormat) lets you use basic text prompts with Anthropic models.
+[AnthropicPromptTemplate.text()](/api/namespaces/AnthropicPromptTemplate) lets you use basic text prompts with Anthropic models.
 It is available as a shorthand method:

 ```ts
 const textStream = await streamText(